cmurley/dice_roller/README.md

-# dice_roller
-Simple Dice Roller Page
+# Dice Roller
+Simple web page that generates a random number.
+Javascript for Beginners Project